 Early Mornings at Pass-a-Grille BeachPass-a-Grille Beach is a local treasure.
 Nestled between the much busier Clearwater beaches to the north and Fort DeSoto park to the south, Pass-a-Grille on St. Petersburg Beach stretches for a mile and a half from end to end.
 Save for a small square, no buildings abut the beach, and the dunes and tall sea oats, with sea turtle nests interspersed within, curtain beach-goers from the sometimes busy Gulf Boulevard.
 It is the absence of beachside development and the clear expanse of blue and white which makes Pass-a-Grille so unique in Florida.
 The beach remains, relatively, unspoiled.

-At first light Pass-A-Grille beach inspires more contemplative activities: a barefoot stroll with coffee in hand; swimming with the pelicans and dolphins; Sun-Salutations on striped beach towels; reading the daily or a thick, glossy paperback; a run on the packed sand; fishing: It is as if the rhythm of the waves, nature’s original white noise, and the blue skies cannot help but promote such endeavors.
+At first light the beach inspires more contemplative activities: a barefoot stroll with coffee in hand; swimming with the pelicans and dolphins; sun salutations on striped beach towels; reading the daily or a thick, glossy paperback; a run on the packed sand; fishing.
+It is as if the rhythm of the waves, nature’s original white noise, and the blue skies cannot help but promote such endeavors.

-Like any other beach, as the sun arcs across the sky the sands become thick with beach-goers marking their plots with umbrellas and chairs and coolers, although the settlers here still tend to be families as opposed to spring-breakers.
-But the early morn, in my opinion, is the best time to get the true Pass-A-Grille experience.
+Like any other beach, as the sun arcs across the sky the sands become thick with beach-goers marking their plots with umbrellas and chairs and coolers, although the settlers here still tend to be families rather than spring-breakers.
+But the early morn, in my opinion, is the best time to get the true Pass-a-Grille experience.